mvolkmann/blog/src/swift.md

 | `count`    | number of current elements                                        |
 | `isEmpty`  | `Bool` value indicating whether `count` is zero                   |

-TODO: Are Arrays, Sets, and tuples all kinds of "sequences"?

 `Set` methods include, but are not limited to the following:

 | Method                                 | Description                                                            |